Discover the D-Day Landing of Normandy

 - Visitors can be picked up outside the proposed locations (Carentan/Bayeux), on which case you will be asked to pay an extra 50 € (round trip).

-- Noon meals are not covered.
+- Lunch are not included.